AWS Case Study: SpareFoot

 SpareFoot.com helps self-storage facilities market their extra space, and helps consumers make educated decisions on which storage unit is best for their needs.
 Andrew Deagman, System Administrator for SpareFoot, says, “Our expertise is creating web apps that facilitate the relationship between storage facilities and storage consumers.”
 The company is located in downtown Austin, TX, and has grown to 31 full-time employees.

-Deagman notes, “We successfully migrated our entire architecture from Rackspace to AWS.
-The tools that make up AWS help ensure our application is redundant.
-Because everything’s well integrated, all the services work seamlessly together.”
+SpareFoot decided to migrate from its previous hoster to Amazon Web Services (AWS).
+"The tools that make up AWS help ensure our application is redundant," Deagman says.
+"Because everything’s well integrated, all the services work seamlessly together.”
 SpareFoot now uses several AWS products to build a stable system for their applications:

 During the development process, Deagman learned a couple of valuable lessons.
 He says, “With a cloud-based server, you first have to build redundancies in your system and learn to expect failure.
 Second, when something is this much easier to deploy and maintain, you have more time to focus on the things that matter, like improving performance and optimizing the application.”

-Finally, says Deagman, “Having all these systems in the cloud allowed for mobility and flexibility for sysadmins.
+Deagman concludes, “Having all these systems in the cloud allowed for mobility and flexibility for sysadmins.
 The ability to work from home, or from across the world, means a higher job satisfaction for our administrators.”

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.